RobDWaller/price-service/README.md

 - The library generally returns lists of dictionaries.
 This is not ideal a 'collection' of objects would be preferable.
 - The representation of the different currencies could be better, using symbols isn't ideal.
 - There is no integration with a database to acquire price data.
+- Code coverage could be a lot better and further tests added.

 ## Author